mussatto/mussatto.github.io/_posts/2015-07-05-GAE-testing-persistence.markdown

 categories: GAE java coding
 ---

-I am using gradle + junit, and it took me a while to find the right libraries and documentation when testing the persitence, so I am writing this down in case this helps someone.
+I am using appengine + gradle + junit, and it took me a while to find the right libraries and documentation when testing the persitence, so I am writing this down in case this helps someone.

 On gradle, the required libs are: